rubymonsters/ruby-for-beginners/source/06-object_oriented_programming.md

 One reason for this is that object-oriented programming very much fits the way we perceive and think about the world, at least in the occidental culture.
-Our way of thinking was, historically, very much influenced by Plato, and the philosophers who followed him:
+Our way of thinking was, historically, very much influenced by Plato, and philosophers who followed him:

 We somehow tend to think about the world as if there are abstract "ideas" (or concepts) and concrete "things", which are entities of the ideas, or